Machu Picchu Guide

 The New 7 Wonders of the World

-Machu Picchu Location:
+Machu Picchu Weather:

 Machu Picchu Town is located on the highest part of the eastern Andes, (high rain forest area) above the Urubamba river and northwest of Cuzco, 2,300 meters above sea level (7,546 ft.)

-Distances from Machu Picchu Town:
+• Distances to Machu Picchu

-From Cuzco: at 112 km.
+From Cuzco: at 112 Km.
 (70 miles)

 From Lima: 1,277 Km (794 miles)

-Machu Picchu Wheatear:
+Maps of Machu Picchu

 Historic Sanctuary of Machu Picchu

+Since 1981 it has been declared Historical Sanctuary as well as Natural & Cultural World Heritage Site (UNESCO-1983) because of its archaeological importance as well as its unique flora such as the orchids that you may find aplenty.
 The park was established to protect the landscape of the renowned Machu Picchu archaeological site, founded by the Inca culture.
 It is thought that it was a royal Inca residence and was perhaps the centre for collecting coca from surrounding plantations.
-The site eventually fell into ruin, was covered by the encroaching forest, and "lost to science" until re-discovery in 1911.
+The site eventually fell into ruin, was covered by the encroaching forest, and "lost to science" until re-discovery in 1911 by the American historian Hiram Bingham.
 Thee are also the remains of the Inca Way in the area, and local legends, including that of the spectacled bear, which is thought to serve as a messenger between the spirits of the high elevations and those of the jungle.

 Machu Picchu Site Museum - Museo de Sitio Manuel Chávez Ballón